 Routinely wrecking electricity and fibre networks makes them unreliable so people who subscribe to these services suffer constant interruptions.
 Because several contractors tend to swoop on an area simultaneously, there is a lot of opportunity for this type of problem.
 And they seldom own up to their blunders, which means repair crews for both electricity and the other fibre networks first have to find a break before they can repair it, which can take hours or days.

-Why you can depend on these guys
+Why You can depend on these Fibre guys

 Wireless networks do use cables, often the fibre itself, but not typically in the neighbourhoods where these contractors are messing it up.
 They use it to connect multiple towers or to connect wireless networks from one town to another, so it doesn’t get interrupted.

 Most wireless Internet service providers (WISP) are WAPA members.
 WAPA exists to regulate the industry, working with government and service providers to ensure regulated standards are applied and adhered to.
-Which means you can trust a WAPA member to provide a quality service, regardless if its wireless or fibre.
+This means you can trust a WAPA member to provide a quality service, regardless if it's wireless or fibre.
 And you can find a list of approved service providers on our website.
 Use our Find a Provider tool and they will contact you.

 Find a Provider now.